 My scrum team at SunTrust was tasked with carrying out a two-part initiative: 1) design and build the internal tool that would be used to onboard and manage clients on our new SSO platform and 2) design and build the client onboarding experience for the platform.
 The bulk of the delivery work began in January 2019.

 After a couple of sprints, it became clear that we did not have a solid process for planning and delivering work and that it was hamstringing us.
 To make matters worse, Dev leadership and Product leadership were facing pressures that they weren’t openly sharing with the full group which led to in-fighting and tension within our team.

 Why was solving this problem important?

 This was a large, highly-visible project, and we had a lot of work ahead of us.
-Things had gotten to a point where I felt that I was always on the defense, frustrated, unappreciated, and unheard, and I was sure the others felt similarly.
+Things had gotten to a point where we all felt that we were always on the defense, frustrated, unappreciated, and unheard.
 This was not how I wanted the project to continue.

 One major issue that complicated matters was Product, Development, and Design were all hearing conflicting messages from our respective leaders.
 Getting leadership to align ended up being a separate effort later on, but, in the meantime, we had to acknowledge the conflicting goals and motivations within our scrum team and try to find some common ground.
 Through multiple 1:1 and team conversations, I learned:

 My PM was given a huge list of features to deliver and a short timeline.
 He also knew that it would be crucial to keep our various client services groups heavily involved to ensure that the solution was something that they could actually use (translation: lots of cross-functional meetings and scope calls).
-Because we had not established a team process, he assumed that if he didn't see designs every day that design work was not being done.
-This resulted in unfocused sprint and release planning, as well as a lot of unnecessary escalations and finger-pointing.
+Because we had not established a team process, he assumed that design work was not being done if he didn't see designs every day.
+This resulted in unfocused sprint and release planning, as well as a lot of unnecessary escalations.

 Trial and error → a way forward